owebster/MS3-Tiny_Schedule/README.md

 ### JS
 All Javascript has been passed through https://jshint.com and no errors occurred

+### Python
+All python has been passed through https://www.pythonchecker.com and passed

 ### Known issues
 Currently the contact us section is functional, but does not notify the user that their request has been sent - working on a fix.